iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 [Acquire donkey pretrained models](https://github.com/autorope/donkey_datasets) from circuit_launch_20210716/models and place them in jamaica_ai_car/models folder.
 Integrate when asked.

+Note: Pay close attention to the [models table](https://github.com/autorope/donkey_datasets/tree/master/circuit_launch_20210716#the-pilot-table ) on the donkeycar datasets /pretrained models page.
+If the model you downloaded ends with 17, then adjust manage.py's pilot loading code based on the table, i.e. 17 corresponds to a categorical model hence KerasCatgeorical I used in the code.

+Note: that if you try to use trt models, you'd use something like TRTCategorical or linear depending on table, but TRT is not installed in the virtual environment loaded overall, so try to stick to categorical models or keras aligned models.

-Use pretrained pilot ai for self driving inference with external ipcamera via phone from playstore like IPWebcam on android  or onboard CSICamera
+# Use pretrained pilot ai for self driving inference with external ipcamera via phone from playstore like IPWebcam on android  or onboard CSICamera

 By now you would have copied manage.py file to the new donkeycar folder you just created or jamaica_ai_car if you used my name example.
 Also copy csi_cam_test.py, and ip_cam_test.py  to your new project dir.